 - to encourage good practice and high quality in the provision of language courses and in assessment of language proficiency;

 - to offer a platform that enables member states to reflect on policy and practice in this area.

 The aim of this website is to offer a practical means of pooling and accessing useful resources.
 It has been developed with the help of a group of experts in various fields.

-Symposium on The linguistic integration of adult migrants: lessons from research,
+The linguistic integration of adult migrants: lessons from research,